 - Aleksandr Chuklin, Google Research Europe, Zürich

 - Julia Kiseleva, UserSat.com & University of Amsterdam, Amsterdam

 - Alexey Borisov, Yandex & University of Amsterdam, Moscow

 - Michel Galley, Microsoft Research

 - Panel Discussion.
 You can send us your suggestions here.

-- Breakout Session to plan a roadmap for Conversational AI.
-We will send more information for participants
+- Breakout Session to plan a roadmap for Conversational AI

 - Poster Session